Forget the hassle of driving into St Ives. Instead park at St Erth station, hop on the scenic

 Trains set off on the scenic 10-minute journey twice an hour during the day.
 The train runs 7 days a week, all year round.

-Please remember to wear a face covering (mandatory on public transport) unless you are exempt, and to wash your hands and practice social distancing.
-Get more advice on GWR's Coronavirus safety page
+Please wear a face covering (recommended by government) unless you are exempt.
+Get more advice on GWR's

 From Monday to Saturday trains run half-hourly during the day and hourly in the evening.
 Sundays similar but shorter operating hours.